The Village (2004 film)

 The Village (marketed as M. Night Shyamalan's The Village) is a 2004 American period thriller film written, produced, and directed by M. Night Shyamalan.
 It stars Bryce Dallas Howard, Joaquin Phoenix, Adrien Brody, William Hurt, Sigourney Weaver, and Brendan Gleeson.
-The film is about a village whose population lives in fear of creatures inhabiting the woods beyond it, referred to as "Those We Don't Speak Of".
+The story is about a village whose population lives in fear of creatures inhabiting the woods beyond it.

-The Village received mixed reviews, with many critics expressing disappointment with the twist ending.
+The Village received mixed reviews and grossed $256.7 million worldwide.
 James Newton Howard was nominated for Best Original Score at the 77th Academy Awards.
-The film was a financial success as it grossed $257 million worldwide against a $60 million production budget.